ailever/ailever.github.io/_posts/education/2021-04-03-_BIO-paper-en-pignet.md

 - The reasonable binding poses and binding affinities of protein-ligand complexes

 ### DTI Model Issues
-- The deficiency in 3D structural data of the protein-ligand complexes
+- Overfitting by the deficiency in 3D structural data of the protein-ligand complexes

 ### Two key strategies to enhance the generalization ability of DTI models
 - Novel physics-informed graph neural network